- You do not have any products in your shopping cart yet.

 This product is made from reclaimed wood and meets the requirements for sustainable furniture production.
 By using high-quality Suar, robust processing, and timeless design, this piece of furniture contributes to environmentally friendly and responsible manufacturing.

-Care Instructions for Your Solid Wood Table – How to Keep it Beautiful for Life
+Care Instructions for Your Solid Wood Table – How to Keep It Beautiful for Life

 The following instructions apply to waxed, oiled, sealed (e.g., Teak-Shield) and lacquered surfaces.
 Because these surfaces have different structures, it is important to know how to treat each table optimally.